niklaushirt/ibm-aiops-deployer/README.md

 	![install](./doc/pics/install04.png)

-- In addition to this you also have the bottom Notifications that give you the current step of the Installation
+- In addition to this, you also have the bottom Notifications that give you the current step of the Installation

 	![install](./doc/pics/notification03.png)